 Yeast extract is one of the examples of what I call hidden gluten or a "red flag" ingredient.
-If you see this ingredient listed on the ingredients label, look to see if the food is gluten free.
-You do not want to buy that product if there is no allergen statement claiming the product is gluten free or gluten-free certification label.
+If you see this ingredient listed on the ingredients label, see if the food is gluten free.
+You do not want to buy that product if no allergen statement claims the product is gluten-free or a gluten-free certification label.

 Occasionally, yeast extract is grown on another medium, like beets.
 If this is the case, the ingredients label should indicate this information.
-If you are celiac or gluten sensitive, you need to really know the source to determine if the product is gluten free.
+If you are celiac or gluten-sensitive, you need to know the source to determine if the product is gluten free.
 When in doubt, I recommend not buying the product or reaching out to the manufacturer to verify.

 You may also wonder is Better Than Bouillon Gluten Free.

 Simplifying the art of baking and cooking gluten-free recipes.